AriFordsham/GHCWiki/debugging/compiler.md

 ## Basic strategies

+When compiling GHC:

+- add `-DDEBUG` to your `GhcStage1HcOpts` and/or `GhcStage2HcOpts` in `mk/build.mk`.
+This enables assertions and extra debug code.

-At compile time (see also the [relevant User Manual section](http://www.haskell.org/ghc/docs/latest/html/users_guide/options-debugging.html)):
+When compiling the program (see also the [relevant User Manual section](http://www.haskell.org/ghc/docs/latest/html/users_guide/options-debugging.html)):

 - Use `-v3` or `-v4` to get an idea about what GHC is doing when the problem occurs.